cloudfoundry/nodejs-buildpack/README.md

 ### Testing

-Buildpacks use the [Cutlass](https://github.com/cloudfoundry/libbuildpack/cutlass) framework for running integration tests.

-To test this buildpack, run the following command from the buildpack's directory:
+To test this buildpack, run the following commands from the buildpack's directory:

 1. Source the .envrc file in the buildpack directory.